helium/docs/docs/governance/staking-with-realms.md

 ### Lockup Period

 To build a secure voting system, Helium only allows votes from token holders willing to align themselves with the long-term health of the Helium Network.
-This is done by allowing holders to receive veHNT/veMOBILE/veIOT in proportion to the amount of time that the tokens are staked for.
+This is done by allowing holders to delegate their stake to a subDAO to receive veMOBILE or veIOT in proportion to the amount of time that the tokens are staked for.

 <figure className="screensnippet-wrapper">